 Employees feel valued when they can contribute to discussions, and team meetings won’t feel like a one-way conversation where the speaker has the final say.

-You can tackle your team’s fatigue, concerns, and gauge their understanding of your points with live Q&As—a win-win for everyone involved.
+You can address your team’s fatigue and concerns and gauge their understanding of your points through live Q&A sessions, which benefit everyone involved.

-Besides, no one wants to be that guy who drags meetings with long-winded questions.
+Additionally, no one wants to be the person who prolongs meetings with long, convoluted questions.

-Your team will slowly learn to interact in Q&As as you engage with them over time.
+Your team will gradually become more comfortable engaging in Q&A sessions as you continue to interact with them over time.